Issue(s): Quasar #13, Quasar #14, Quasar #15, Quasar #16

 Issue #16 is a double-sized, $1.50 issue.

 When the Stranger returns home to his world, he's immediately caught in a trap by the Overmind.
 To stall for time and give the Stranger time to recover, Quasar asks Overmind to recount his origin.
 Overmind recognizes this as a ploy but obliges anyway.
 A few interesting things about the origin.
 One thing that caught my attention in the reprints of the Overmind's first appearance (from the Marvel's Greatest Comics series) is while the Overmind was called an Eternal, a footnote made sure to let us know that he had nothing to do with Jack Kirby's Eternals.
 But this story has Overmind describing himself as the Eternals of the world we call Eyung.
 And he also describes (what he thinks are) the Stranger's people as the Eternals of the world we called Gigantus.
-Maybe i'm superimposing my own ideas on that, but it sounds like Gruenwald is saying that they are Eternals in the Jack Kirby sense, taking into account the idea that was saw in Silver Surfer #5 that said that many worlds had Eternal, Deviant, and human strains thanks to Celestial visitations.
+Maybe i'm superimposing my own ideas on that, but it sounds like Gruenwald is saying that they are Eternals in the Jack Kirby sense, taking into account the idea that we saw in Silver Surfer #5 that said that many worlds had Eternal, Deviant, and human strains thanks to Celestial visitations.
 In any event, Gruenwald does not make any attempt to distinguish this use of the world "Eternal" from the Kirby sense, even though we do have Makkari in this arc and the background plot with him and Hyperion hinges on an understanding of that word.
 So it would be careless if Gruenwald was using the world Eternal in a different context in the same issue.

 The second, less esoteric (relatively speaking!) point is that the origin for the Stranger, that he was a gestalt of the minds of the people of Gigantus the same way Overmind is for Eyung, turns out to be false.
 The Stranger just found a guy like that and pretended to be him when he met the Overmind.